 You are hereHome › Clerici Palace

-Palazzo Clerici is one the most charming building you can come across in Milan.
-Located in the heart of the city, in a district known in the 17th century as the “Contrada del prestino (oven) dei Bossi”, this building firstly belonged to
+Palazzo Clerici is among Milan’s most charming historical palaces.
+Located in the heart of the city, in the 17th century district known as the “Contrada del prestino dei Bossi”, this building firstly belonged to one of the oldest and most powerful Milanese families, the Visconti dei Consignori di Somma.
+Around 1653, Battista Visconti sold it to the Clerici’s, a family of silk merchants and bankers from the Como Lake.

-In 1740 Giorgio Antonio Clerici asked Giambattista Tiepolo to crown his success and achievements by frescoing the main room, that is why The course of the Sun chariot across an open sky inhabited by Olympian gods was (and still is) certainly the most fascinating piece of the whole building.
+In 1741, Giorgio Antonio Clerici asked Giambattista Tiepolo to crown his success and achievements by frescoing the main room.
+The course of the Sun chariot across an open sky inhabited by Olympian gods was and still is certainly the most fascinating element of the whole architectural complex.

-The centre of the fresco is dominated by the four-horse chariot of the Sun, preceded by the figure of the god Hermes as he leads the way across the heavens.
+The center of the fresco is dominated by the four-horse chariot of the Sun, preceded by the figure of the god Hermes as he leads the way across the heavens.

 However, the entire fresco is a whole of mythological figures, Olympic deities and allegories.
-A s for the metaphorical elements, such as the four parts of the world known at the time, represented as horses for Europe, a mighty elephant for Africa, a pair of camels for Asia and a crocodile for the Americas.
+Metaphorical elements range from the four parts of the 18th century known world, represented as horses for Europe, a mighty elephant for Africa, a pair of camels for Asia and a crocodile for the Americas.

 Next to this group of figures, there is the paint that shows the Dionysus’s Myth.
 The god is seen reclining, caught in a well known attitude suggesting the point where revelry turns into hebetudes.
 All about him wreaths and festoons of golden grapes and vine.
 An arm of the latter, twisted in a rather complicated gesture, supports a huge “fiasco” between the legs of the god.